Samsung Black Friday in July Sale: Save on 4K TVs & Galaxy S22 Phones

-Samsung's Black Friday in July Sale: Shop Prime Day-Level Deals on 4K TVs and Galaxy S22 Phones
+Prime Day-Level Deals Are Still Available to Save on TVs and Phones at Samsung's Black Friday in July Sale

-Amazon Prime Day has finally arrived, which means the Prime Day competition is heating up — especially at Samsung's Black Friday in July Sale.
-If you're in the market for a new TV, tablet, or have been eyeing the new Samsung Galaxy S22 Ultra, the tech giant is offering some of its best deals of the year yet right now.
+Amazon Prime Day is officially over, but the Prime Day competition is still hot — especially at Samsung's Black Friday in July sale.
+If you're in the market for a new TV, tablet, or have been eyeing the new Samsung Galaxy S22 Ultra, the tech giant is currently still offering some of its best deals of the year.

 Escape the summer heat with a quality TV and sound system that will immerse your friends and family in a cinematic experience right from your home.
 You can save up to $1,000 on Samsung Neo QLED 4K TVs and take $4,000 off 8K Smart TVs to get the best view from every seat and vividly realistic 3D sound.
 Even the newest 2022 Frame TV is impressively marked down by up to $800 off for the first time.

-The Samsung savings event is also one of the best competitive Amazon Prime Day 2022 appliance sales happening this week with hundreds of dollars off washers and dryers, slide-in ranges, dishwashers, and even air purifiers.
-From TVs to washing machines, shop the best competing Prime Day deals from the Samsung Black Friday in July Sale below.
+The Samsung savings event is also one of the best competitive Amazon Prime Day 2022 appliance sales happening this weekend with hundreds of dollars off washers and dryers, slide-in ranges, dishwashers, and even air purifiers.
+From TVs to washing machines, shop the best deals from the Samsung Black Friday in July Sale below.

 Samsung TV Deals